AutoMapper/AutoMapper/docs/Conditional-mapping.md

 # Conditional Mapping

-AutoMapper allows you to add conditions to properties that must be met for that property will be mapped.
+AutoMapper allows you to add conditions to properties that must be met for that property to be mapped.

 This can be used in situations like the following where we are trying to map from an int to an unsigned int.
 ```c#